artdevar/VitalsMonitor/README.md

 - **No display**: Verify HWiNFO64 is running with shared memory enabled
 - Check `log.txt` for detailed error messages

-## Known Issues

-- **Display glitches occasionally**: This is a limitation of the SteelSeries Engine/device itself, not this application.
-The display may occasionally flicker or show artifacts.

 ## Support

-If you experience any issues, please contact me on Discord: **volevoyy**
+If you experience any issues or you just want to ask me anything about the app, please contact me on Discord: **volevoyy**

 ### Advanced Users